mal1kc/learnin_area/helper_tools/makefile/readme.md

 ```

 ## make clean
- clean is often used as a target that removes the output of other targets,bu thats not a special keyword in **make**
+ clean is often used as a target that removes the output of other targets,bu that's not a special keyword in **make**

 > example: **makefile**
 ```makefile